pat-fise-appdev/omnicalc-params/README.md

     ![Payment formula](payment_formula.gif?raw=true "Payment formula")

     (The image of the formula above will only render if you're viewing this README on GitHub.com.
 Alternatively, the image is located at `/payment_formula.gif` in the repository.)
+ - Rails has [number_to_currency](https://api.rubyonrails.org/classes/ActionView/Helpers/NumberHelper.html#method-i-number_to_currency) and [number_to_percentage](https://api.rubyonrails.org/classes/ActionView/Helpers/NumberHelper.html#method-i-number_to_percentage) helper methods available **in view templates** that might come in handy for formatting the output.
+ - Be careful with your units — what should be monthly? annual? percentage? rate?

 #### Example